trofi/trofi.github.io.gen/posts/239-hacking-on-glibc.md

 ```

 Here linker spec always passes **-dynamic-linker /\<\<NIX\>\>/glibc-2.33-108/lib64/ld-linux-x86-64.so.2**
-path to the linker until it's expliictly overridden.
+path to the linker until it's explicitly overridden.
 Let's override it explicitly.

 Here is our final combined result of overriding headers, libraries,
 object files and dynamic linker: